rikosintie/Ubuntu4NetworkEngineers/docs/Introduction.md

 Any technical user running Microsoft Windows 10/11 who wants to try Linux!
 I used MS Windows from Windows 3.1 up until Windows 8 came out.
 At that time I had been using Linux for things like [Nagios](https://www.nagios.org/downloads/nagios-core/) and the Asterisk VoIP system but not on my laptop.
 Windows 8 pushed me over the edge!

 Once I started working with Python and studying for the Cisco NetDevOps certification, it became clear that Linux is a better choice for a technical user, whether they are a network Engineer, administrator or developer.
 Tools like nmap work better under Linux ([raw socket support](https://antonio-cooler.gitbook.io/coolervoid-tavern/port-knocking-from-the-scratch)), you have access to sophisticated [terminal emulators](https://itsfoss.com/linux-terminal-emulators/) like Terminator, Alacritty, Tilix, and different shells (what most people call "the Terminal").
-This guide will show you how to switch from BASH to ZSH in a later chapter.
+This guide will show you how to switch the shell from BASH to ZSH in a later chapter.

 - **Network Engineers** can use this guide to get started with Linux and then to customize their daily driver to fit the unique needs of a network engineer.
 - **Network Administrators** will find Unix tools like grep, sed, awk, and arp-scan useful in their day to day operation.
 These tools are discussed in "Working in the Terminal".